net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 There is a build available for Windows users (64-bit version of KSP only) or Linux 64-bit users, ask the bot as indicated by the channel topic.
 For Macintosh 64-bit users, we don't have a build at this point.
 Contact us if you are interested in contributing one.

+Don't reuse an existing save after installing Principia, create a new one (see below).

 #Troubleshooting
 ##It's not starting!
 ####Windows users